plantnet/ai-taxonomist/README.md

 * the latest ai-taxonomist image

 ####  Setup
-As executable are called through docker, it is easier do define the `DOCKER_COMMAND` as follows:
+As executable are called through docker, it is easier do define `DOCKER_COMMAND` as follows:
   * CPU:
 ```bash
 export DOCKER_IMAGE="ghcr.io/plantnet/ai-taxonomist/cpu:latest"